srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Close the simulated device blade, and then close the IoT Hub blade.

-### Exercise 5: Retire the Device
+### Exercise 5: Deprovision the Device

-In this unit you will perform the necessary tasks to retire the device from both the Device Provisioning Service (DPS) and Azure IoT Hub.
-To fully retire an IoT Device from an Azure IoT solution it must be removed from both of these services.
-When the transport box arrives at it's final destination, then sensor will be removed from the box, and needs to be "decommissioned".
-Complete device retirement is an important step in the life cycle of IoT devices within an IoT solution.
+In this unit you will perform the necessary tasks to deprovision the device from both the Device Provisioning Service (DPS) and Azure IoT Hub.
+To fully deprovision an IoT Device from an Azure IoT solution it must be removed from both of these services.
+When the transport box arrives at it's final destination, then sensor will be removed from the box, and needs to be deprovisioned.
+Complete device deprovisioning is an important step in the life cycle of IoT devices within an IoT solution.

-#### Task 1: Retire the device from the DPS
+#### Task 1: Disenroll the device from the DPS

 1. If necessary, log in to your Azure portal using your Azure account credentials.